 How to apply

-You can apply from 1 January until 28 February 2021, Central European Time.
+You can apply from 1 January until 28 February 2022, Central European Time.
 DUS-I will implement the Tel mee met Taal (Count on skills) subsidy scheme.
 Read more about the scheme on their website, in Dutch or in English.
 Or go there to submit your application.
 DUS-I’s contact details are also listed on their website, should you have any questions.
 The full Tel mee met Taal (Count on skills) subsidy scheme for 2021-2024 can be found in the Government Gazette.

 New round, new opportunities